"Whoever did this was strong. This is 340 pounds of Tonka-tough steel."

-- The secret lays in some features which make it impractical as a modern vehicle: loose mechanical tolerances (whatever you do, it will still leak and burn oil), deliberately underpowered to prevent abuse, ridiculously low compression ratio even for its heyday, exposed axle parts which need greasing, assembly with barely any gasket.
-It had to be dropped from production because even the modern fuel injection systems and catalytic converters could not do it run as clean as a modern engine.
+- The secret lies in some features which make it impractical as a modern vehicle: loose mechanical tolerances (whatever you do, it will still leak and burn oil), deliberately underpowered to prevent abuse, ridiculously low compression ratio even for its heyday, exposed axle parts which need greasing, assembly with barely any gasket.
+It had to be dropped from production because even the modern fuel injection systems and catalytic converters could not make it run as clean as a modern engine.

 - In short, there's a reason that Harry Dresden drives one.

 - Flash Memory is this, compared to other forms of data storage.
 Kid-friendly toys almost exclusively use it and stories abound of thumb drives being lost in the wash, sat on, dropped in freezing snow, found in desolate areas, etc.